goabstract/abstract-sdk/docs/configuration.md

 This option can be used to specify a custom URL that points to an instance of the Abstract HTTP API.
 This is used when building the request URLs used by the [API transport](/docs/transports).
 This option is useful if HTTP requests should be routed locally or through a proxy server.

-### `cliPath`

-_Default value: `/Applications/Abstract.app/Contents/Resources/app.asar.unpacked/node_modules/@elasticprojects/abstract-cli/bin/abstract-cli`_

-This option can be used to specify a custom file location that points to the Abstract CLI included with the Abstract desktop application.
-This option is useful if the Abstract desktop application exists at a non-default application path outside of `/Applications`.

 ### `maxCacheSize`

 _Default value: `0`_